HFadeel/hfadeel.github.io/_posts/2020-05-10-old_tricks.md

 author: Haytham ElFadeel
 date: 2020-05-10 18:32:00 -0800
 toc: false
+des: It seems tricks (e.g. Data Augmentation, Label smoothing, Mixout) are approaching their limits to improve SoTA models on SQUAD 2.0 and NQA.
 ---

 It seems tricks (e.g. Data Augmentation, Label smoothing, Mixout) are approaching their limits to improve SoTA models on SQUAD 2.0 and NQA